Website translation into Japanese

 What search engines are popular in Japan?

 Yahoo.co.jp and Google.com are most famous search engines in Japan and are trusted by millions of people for their daily internet use.
-The ubiquitous Chinese search engine Baidu has also attempted to expand into the Japanese market, albeit with limited success, and works on many of the as Google.
+The ubiquitous Chinese search engine Baidu has also attempted to expand into the Japanese market, albeit with limited success, and works on many of the same content optimization rules as Google.

 What are the most important internet marketing channels in Japan?